InnerPulse/InnerPulse/README.md

 </a>
 </p>

-### 🤝🏻 &nbsp;Connect with Me at stoev95pd@gmail.com!
+### 🤝🏻 &nbsp;Contact me at stoev95pd@gmail.com!
 I'll try to respond as soon as I can.